Bellman filtering and smoothing for state-space models: Parameter estimation by likelihood approximation

-This section considers the estimation problem, as distinct from the filtering problem, in that we aim to estimate both the time-varying states and the constant (hyper)parameter~$\bm{\psi}$.
-As before, we assume the existence of the mode.
-To estimate the constant parameter~$\bm{\psi}$, computationally intensive methods have been considered by many authors (see section~\ref{section1}).
-We deviate from this strand of literature by decomposing the log likelihood in terms of the `fit' generated by the Bellman filter, penalised by the realised Kullback-Leibler (KL) divergence (\citealp{kullback1951information}) between filtered and predicted states.
-Intuitively, we wish to maximise the congruence of the Bellman-filtered states and the data, while simultaneously minimising the distance between filtered and predicted states to prevent over-fitting.
-The proposed decomposition has the advantage that all terms can be evaluated or approximated using the output of the Bellman filter; no sampling techniques or numerical integration methods are required.
-The resulting estimation method is as straightforward and computationally inexpensive as ordinary estimation of the Kalman filter using maximum likelihood.
+This section presents a heuristic approach to the static-parameter estimation problem, as distinct from the filtering problem, in that we aim to estimate both the time-varying states and the static (hyper)parameter~$\bm{\psi}$.
+I deviate from the literature by decomposing the log-likelihood function of the data in terms of the `fit' generated by the Bellman filter, penalised by a nonnegative term that resembles a `realised' version of the Kullback-Leibler (KL, \citeyear{kullback1951information}) divergence between filtered and predicted states.
+Intuitively, this decomposition illustrates that we wish to maximise the congruence of the Bellman-filtered states and the data, while minimising the distance between the filtered and predicted states to prevent over-fitting.

+The proposed pseudo log-likelihood decomposition has the advantage that all terms can be evaluated or approximated using the output of the Bellman filter; no sampling techniques or numerical integration methods are required.
+While no formal guarantees of convergence are provided, I analyse the statistical properties of the proposed static-parameter estimator in extensive simulation studies (see section~\ref{section7}) and find that it performs on par with simulation-based methods at a fraction of the computational cost.
+The development of an asymptotic theory remains unresolved.